waafi-adam/INF2009_SoundAnalytics/README.md

   - The top plot shows a sample time series of the captured audio and the bottom plot shows the frequency components present in the time series.
 It is easier to intepret audio by its spectrum.
   - Try speaking, making different sounds and observe how the spectrum changes.

+#### EXPLAIN START
+Here’s a super simple explanation of what’s going on in the image:

+---

+### 🧠 What You’re Looking At

+There are **2 graphs**:

+---

+#### 1. **Top Graph — “AUDIO WAVEFORM”**
+- This shows **how the sound moves over time**.
+- It's like a heartbeat monitor for sound.
+- The up-and-down squiggly line = changes in loudness.
+- Time is on the x-axis → it moves forward as you speak.

+---

+#### 2. **Bottom Graph — “SPECTRUM”**
+- This shows **which frequencies** are in the sound.
+- Think of it like splitting the sound into bass, mids, and treble.
+- Frequency is on the x-axis (low pitch → high pitch).
+- The tall spikes show **what pitches are present**.

+---

+### 🗣️ What Can You Do With It?
+- Say something into the mic.
+- Watch how both graphs change.
+- Different sounds = different wave shapes and spikes!

+---

+### TL;DR:
+Top = “What your sound looks like over time.”
+Bottom = “What your sound is made of (frequencies).”

+It’s a cool way to “see” your voice! 👀🎤 Want to try a code demo?
+#### EXPLAIN END

 **5. Basic Sound Analytics (40 minutes)**
 - Filtering: Removing noise or specific frequencies.
 The below code illustrates a bandpass filter (only passes audio within a certain frequencies as decided by the user are kept).